The Writing Process – Research on Composing

 Composing may be especially challenging

-What are the main factors that effect how writers compose documents?
+What are the main factors that affect how writers compose documents?

 Writers adjust their writing process in response to